 EASA Basic Regulation

-According to Article 4(4) of EASA Basic Regulation “unmanned aircraft with an operating mass of no more than 150 kg” are exempted from the scope of the EASA Basic Regulation.
+EASA Notice of Proposed Amendment 01/2018 published on February 06, 2018 refines the category classification, based on the kinetic energy rather than mass only.

+NPA 01/2018 defines also the requirements for:

+Registration of the operator/pilot

+e-identification of the done

+geo-awareness, widening the concept of geo-fencing.

+The “open category” is divided in 3 subcategories/4 classes depending on the mass of the drone and limit distance from people not involved in the flight.

+Safety indications are defined also for the “specific category”.

 ‘Prototype’ Commission Regulation on Unmanned Aircraft Operations

+EASA NPA 01/2018 is the basis for the new Commission Regulation foreseen by the end of 2018.

 A “‘Prototype’ Commission Regulation on Unmanned Aircraft Operations” has been created and published in which it is indicated that drones down to 0 kg may be covered by the EASA regulation on unmanned aircraft operations in the future.
 However, this is only a draft which is currently in discussion between EU parliament, Council and Commission and might change before actually becoming an approved and adopted regulation.

 EUROCONTROL RPAS CONOPS